AkuSax/OmicScope/README.md

 ## 📦 Installation

-OmicScope is designed to be installed locally, allowing you to analyze your own private **Scanpy** datasets without uploading sensitive data to the cloud.
+OmicScope is designed to be installed locally, allowing you to analyze your own private **Scanpy** datasets.

 Clone the repository and install it in editable mode: